Recognition of collapsible complexes is NP-complete: The approach by Malgouyres and Franc e s

 In this section we describe the approach of Malgouyres and Franc\'{e}s~\cite{malgouyres-frances08}.
-In some steps we follow their approach almost exactly; however, there are also steps that have to be significantly modified in order to obtain the result.
+In some steps we follow their approach almost exactly; however, there are also steps that have to be significantly modified in order to obtain our result.
 We will emphasize the steps where our approach differs.

-Given a $3$-CNF formula $\Phi$, Malgouyres and Franc\'{e}s construct a $3$-di\-men\-sion\-al complex $\C(\Phi)$ such that $\C(\Phi)$ collapses to a $1$-complex if and only if $\Phi$ is satisfiable.
+The reduction is done, as usual, from $3$-satisfiability problem which is well known to be NP-complete.
+We assume that the reader is familiar with the related terminology.
+Given a $3$-CNF formula\footnote{That is, a formula in conjunctive normal form.} $\Phi$, Malgouyres and Franc\'{e}s construct a $3$-di\-men\-sion\-al complex $\C(\Phi)$ such that $\C(\Phi)$ collapses to a $1$-complex if and only if $\Phi$ is satisfiable.
 They compose $\C(\Phi)$ of several smaller complexes that we will call \emph{gadgets}.
-For every literal $\ell$ in the formula they introduce \emph{literal gadget} $\C(\ell)$ (as well as $\C(\bar \ell)$ is introduced for $\bar \ell$) so that $\C(\ell)$ and $\C(\bar \ell)$ are glued along an edge so that a major part of only $\C(\ell)$ or only $\C(\bar \ell)$ can be collapsed in the first phase of collapsing.
+For every literal $\ell$ in the formula they introduce a \emph{literal gadget} $\C(\ell)$.
+(This includes introducing $\C(\bar \ell)$ where $\bar \ell$ is the negation of $\ell$.)
+The gadgets $\C(\ell)$ and $\C(\bar \ell)$ are glued along an edge so that a major part of only $\C(\ell)$ or only $\C(\bar \ell)$ can be collapsed in the first phase of collapsing.
 Another gadget is a \emph{conjunction gadget} $\C_{and}$ glued to literal gadgets via \emph{clause gadgets} so that $\C_{and}$ can be collapsed at some step if and only if every clause contains a literal $\ell$ such that the major part of $\C(\ell)$ was already collapsed, that is, if and only if $\Phi$ is satisfiable.
-As soon as $\C_{and}$ is collapsed, it makes few other faces of literal gadgets free which enables the whole complex to collapse to a $1$-dimensional complex.
-As it follows from the construction of Malgouyres and Franc\'{e}s, the resulting $1$-complex contains many cycles and therefore it cannot be further collapsed to a point.
+As soon as $\C_{and}$ is collapsed, it makes few other faces of the literal gadgets free which enables to collapse the whole complex to a $1$-dimensional complex.
+As it follows from the construction of Malgouyres and Franc\'{e}s, if the formula is satisfiable, the resulting $1$-complex contains many cycles and therefore it cannot be further collapsed to a point.

 Our idea relies on filling the cycles of the resulting $1$-complex so that we can further proceed with collapsings.
 However, we cannot fill the cycles completely naively, since we do not know in advance which $1$-complex we obtain.
 In addition filling these cycles naively could possibly introduce new collapsing sequences starting with edges on the boundaries of the filled cycles which could possibly yield to collapsing the complex even if the formula were not satisfiable.
 Therefore, we have to be very careful with our \ifabstr construction. \else construction (which unfortunately means introducing few more technical steps).\fi